CS341W-Admin/drive-thru/README.md

     - Click the "Pull requests" top menu link. *The Pull Requests panel appears.*
     - Click the "New pull request" button. *The Compare Changes panel appears.*
     - Click the "compare" drop down-menu button. *A list of active branches appears.*
-    - Click the "dev-promises" branch name. *GitHub automatically evaluates the selected branch against the main branch for any conflicts.
+    - Click the "dev-drivethru" branch name. *GitHub automatically evaluates the selected branch against the main branch for any conflicts.
 If there are no conflicts, then a green "able to merge" message is displayed.*
     - Click the "Create pull request" button. *The "Open a pull request" input panel appears.*
 7. Perform the following steps to finalize and submit your pull request:
     - Type a brief 1-line description for the request, such as, "Submitting code for drive-thru."